Safeguarding fertility

 • Health or life-saving treatment can irreversibly damage fertility.

-• The decision to hedge often has to be made fast, prior to the start of therapy.
+• The decision to hedge often needs to be made quickly, before treatment begins.

 What the step-by-step process looks like